How to Identify Signs of Wildlife Infestation in Your Home

 Foul Odors

 Wildlife infestation can also cause persistent foul odors.
-Rodents will often leave a smell of urine or feces and a musky smell might mean larger animals such as raccoons are in the area.
-Unpleasant smells in particular areas of your home are signs that you should do something about it before it becomes a potential health hazard.
+Rodents often leave a urine or fecal smell, and a musky smell might indicate that larger animals, such as raccoons, are in the area.
+Unpleasant smells in specific areas of your home are signs that you should address them before they become a potential health hazard.

 Tracks and Droppings

 Tracks and droppings left behind by wildlife can tell you what kind of animal is taking over your space.
-Raccoon droppings look bigger and have some unique characteristics while, rodent droppings look more like small grains of rice.
+Raccoon droppings look bigger and have some unique characteristics, while rodent droppings look more like small grains of rice.
 Tracks in dusty areas can also clue you into the presence of certain animals.
-Knowing these signs can help us decide what the best removal strategies are.
+Knowing these signs can help us decide which removal strategies are best.

 Nests or Burrows

 Nests or burrows are a dead giveaway of an infestation.
-Squirrels and raccoons will often birth their young in attics or crawl spaces.
-They may make nests out of shredded material such as insulation or fabric.
+Squirrels and raccoons often give birth in attics or crawl spaces.
+They may make nests from shredded materials such as insulation or fabric.
 If you discover nests in your home, you need to act fast so the animals don’t multiply and do more damage.

 Consulting Professionals